-- 1. Masks can provide the same type of protection in the context of COVID-19 to a child as to an adult.
+- Masks can provide the same type of protection in the context of COVID-19 to a child as to an adult.
 Therefore, use of masks should be considered without hesitation under the commonly adopted conditions.
 It should not be forgotten that, for different reasons, masks offer different levels of protection as rated by an IQR scale [2], with a degree of lesser protection in children than in adults. - 2.
 Although there is some manufacture of masks appropriately sized for children, their availability is rare even in hospital facilities and almost impossible to acquire during the pandemic.
-On the other hand, home-made masks or those produced by the clothing industry can address adequate sizes and demand needs.
+On the other hand, home-made masks or those produced by the clothing industry can address adequate sizes and adjust to supply demands.

 In the hospital environment, unlike what happens with all other medical devices, only one size is available - the adult one.
-Naturally, having neither the consistent dimension nor the ergonomics, it is likely that there will be loss of effectiveness, increased discomfort, decreased adherence and use compliance by the child, etc. For this reason, child sized masks must be made consistently available, considering aspects other than design.
+Having neither the consistent dimension nor the ergonomics required, it is likely that there will be loss of effectiveness, increased discomfort, decreased adherence and use compliance by the child, etc. For this reason, child sized masks must be made consistently available, considering aspects other than design.
+Funding is also necessary for studies measuring mask adherence and efficacy in a paediatric population.

 - 3. Regarding the material and ergonomics of children's masks, these materials must respect some basic principles: - a.
 Only masks with elastic bands should be used.
-Masks that need to be laced turn out to be much more difficult to use and maintain an adequate fit for children. - b.
+Masks that need to be laced turn out to be much more difficult to use and fail to adequately fit children. - b.
+Ergonomic design is also critical.
+The function of a mask is achieved if air passes only through the fabric.
+A mask that is too large allows air to also pass through the sides, thus reducing its safety. - c.
 Design stamping is very important.
-There is vast experience in pediatrics that children react better to materials decorated by cartoon drawings and images from the children's universe.
-This is also true with masks, as children react much better to social masks made with fabrics decorated with cartoon images than to typical surgical masks. - c.
+There is vast experience in paediatrics that children react better to materials decorated by cartoon drawings and images from the children's universe.
+This is also true with masks, as children react much better to social masks made with fabrics decorated with cartoon images than to typical surgical masks. - d.
 As said above in relation to the generalized size of masks, masks that fit the size of children's heads are lacking.
-This issue is particularly important due to different age groups having different head and shape dimensions. - d.
-In the few studies that exist on the subject, children complain mainly of the heat and humidity that the masks induce [3,4]. - e.
-Ergonomic design is also critical.
-The function of a mask is achieved if air passes only through the fabric.
-A mask that is too large allows air to also pass through the sides, thus reducing its safety. - 4.
+This issue is particularly important due to different age groups having different head and shape dimensions. - e.
+In the few studies that exist on the subject, children complain mainly of the heat and humidity that the masks induce [3,4]. - 4.
 Many manufacturers have come up with child hat-shield solutions (a hat with 360° plastic protections around the child's head, covering the shoulders).
 It is a very interesting solution in particular for the age groups between 2 and 6 years old.

-However, it should be borne in mind that it is not exactly a substitute for mask use due to:
+However, it should be borne in mind that it is not an exact substitute for mask use due to: